zypA13510/librespeed/doc.md

 - parameter: string with the name of the parameter that you want to set
 - value: new value for the parameter

-Invalid values or nonexistant parameters will be ignored by the speedtest worker.
+Invalid values or nonexistant parameters will be ignored by the speed test worker.

 ##### addTestPoint(server)
 Add a test point (multiple points of test)